fnl/libfnl/README.rst

 ============

 **libfnl** is an API and CLI facilitating data and text mining by providing a collection of easy-to-use tools.
-The library is designed to play ball with Python 3.2+ and *only* targets Python 3k.
+The library is designed to work with Python 3 (*only*).
 It is specifically tuned towards mining biomedical/scientific texts, but can be used in other contexts if need be, too.
 It is a complementary piece in the gnamed_ gene name repository daemon and the medic_ PubMed mirroring tool collection.
+In addtion, an (orphan) couchpy_ repository could provide a document storage facility.

 The library contains the following packages:

-``fnl.couch``
-    provides a Py3k Apache CouchDB_ client for managing JSON_ data (when this project was started, there was no Py3k CouchDB_ client around, so this project has its own);
 ``fnl.nlp``
-    tools to linguistically analyze text (PoS tagging, phrase chunking, entity detection);
+    tools to linguistically analyze text (tokenization, PoS tagging, phrase chunking, entity detection);
-    this includes a Python wrapper for the GENIA_ Tagger_, a Python wrapper for the `NER Suite`_, and a handler for the GENIA_ corpus;
+    modules to segment sentences (based on NLTK_), and map text (strings) to entries in dictionaries this includes a Python wrapper for the GENIA_ Tagger_, a Python wrapper for the `NER Suite`_, and a handler for the GENIA_ corpus;
     furthermore, via NLTK_ 's wrapper for MegaM_, a Maximum Entropy classifier is available, too;
 ``fnl.stat``
     a module to evaluate inter-rater Kappa scores and a module to develop text classifiers based on Scikit-Learn_ ``fnl.text``
-    modules to extract, tokenize, segment sentences (based on NLTK_), and map text (strings) to entries in dictionaries ``fnl.utils``
+    wrappers to work with text data (strings, tokens, segments, annotations, etc.)
+``fnl.utils``
     additional utilities and tools (currently, just for handling JSON_) ``scripts``